bazwilliams/upnp-playlist-service/README.md

 GET /api/devices to see a list of all discovered devices on your network, all wake up schedules will be included under `device.schedules`.
 Each of which will include a link-rel to delete that wake up by sending a DELETE to it.

-To store the current play queue on a DS as an M3U file, there is a large assumption that you are running minimserver on the same machine.
-Secondly it is assumed (for the moment) you have stored your music in `/mnt/media/music` and store playlists under `/mnt/media/music/Playlists`.
+Storing the current play queue on a DS as an M3U file is only supported if you are serving your music from a Minimserver media server running on the same machine.

 The create a playlist: